JPElectron/HDMI-matrix-control/README.md

     192.168.100.105 - RX
     192.168.100.106 - RX

-when the RX unit is "watching" a TX unit...
+When the RX unit is "watching" a TX unit...

     it seems the TX unit (192.168.x.102) is "broadcasting" to 239.255.42.59 (a multicast address) UDP port 5004 to destination UDP 5004 the RX unit is actually at IP 192.168.x.106

-doing an IP scan of the entire LAN usually freezes the TX units which have to be rebooted, the HTTP server also stops responding, perhaps this is why they say use a dedicated switch?
+Doing an IP scan of the entire LAN usually freezes the TX units which have to be rebooted, the HTTP server also stops responding, perhaps this is why they say use a dedicated switch?

-each TX unit broadcast traffic comes from it's own address, for example when selecting the "TX connected" via front display on the RX unit...
+Each TX unit broadcast traffic comes from it's own address, for example when selecting the "TX connected" via front display on the RX unit...

     ID 11 the traffic comes from 239.255.42.59
     ID 12 the traffic comes from 239.255.42.60